 You don’t have to be a computer scientist to launch your career in the emerging field of machine learning.

-Apply for our free 10-week machine learning intensive at the following colleges and universities:
+Our 10-week machine learning intensive is taking place at the following colleges and universities:

 - Mills College, Oakland, CA (Spring 2019)

 - Agnes Scott College, Decatur, GA (Summer 2019)

 Prerequisites: Two semesters of college-level computer science or data science and college level applied statistics

 "We project that by 2020 the number of positions for data and analytics talent in the United States will increase by 364,000."

 Study by IBM, Burning Glass and the Business-Higher Education Forum

 As machine learning (ML) becomes a powerful tool across industries — from healthcare and retail to investment banking and insurance — there is a growing need for a workforce that understands how to apply ML strategically and use ML models to collaborate with data scientists and engineers for maximum business impact.
 The 10-week machine learning intensive gives students the strong computer science foundation they need to work with large datasets and solve real-world problems.

 In this machine learning intensive for college credit, you will learn: